What Is An Acceptable Jitter Latency For VoIP?

 If you are concerned about jitter in VoIP, you can measure it yourself using the following tools: A good rule of thumb for acceptable jitter is under 100 ms, but you can always aim for a lower limit.
 In this case, you’ll want to have a jitter latency of between 30 to 50 ms. This is because 100 ms of latency with zero jitters would result in smooth gameplay.

 In other words, a connection with 100ms of latency should be smooth and predictable.
-While a low jitter of up to five milliseconds is acceptable, it’s best to keep the overall network latency to under 50 or 200 ms. A 30ms delay can cause distorted voice calls.
+While a low jitter of up to five milliseconds is acceptable, keeping the overall network latency to under 50 or 200 ms is best.
+A 30ms delay can cause distorted voice calls.
 A latency of over 30 ms also affects video streaming.
 It’s better to have a low jitter than no jitter at all.

 Other Useful links about phone systems